dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 We can safely state that in case if message has not arrived in X seconds then it was lost or never sent.

 ## Raft ##
-Raft is a solution for consesus problem in synchronous systems.
+Raft is a solution for consensus problem in synchronous systems.
 It utilizes timeouts to make use of upper limit on message delivery.
 Also it uses leader election and logical timestamps.
 I will describe Raft only briefly here, focusing more on the obstacles that I have encountered.